kleczekr/osm/README.md

 Running the data.py function on the OSM file for Warsaw indicated the following problems:

 - 'city.simc' field in the data, which had ambiguous meaning
 - Some street names have numbers in them.
-I would like to check these, and see, if something should be done about these.
+I would like to check these, and see, if something should be done about them.
 - Some postal codes contained in the file seem to belong to cities from different administrative districts.
 - Some of the fields have input in non-Latin scripts (predominantly Russian, but also some Asian scripts which I have not yet identified).
 I would like to see these, and check, whether something should be done about these (providing transliteration etc.).